the-eridanus/app-thorchain/README.md

     docker pull zondax/builder-zemu:latest
     ```

-- Setup Ledger development environment using official docs:
+- (Optional: Manual builds) - Setup Ledger development environment using official docs:
     [https://ledger.readthedocs.io/en/latest/userspace/setup.html](https://ledger.readthedocs.io/en/latest/userspace/setup.html)

 - You will need python 3 and then run
     - `make deps`

-- This project requires Ledger firmware 2.0
+- This project requires **Ledger firmware 2.0**
     - The current repository keeps track of Ledger's SDK in `deps/` but it is possible to override it by changing the git submodule.

 *Warning*: Some IDEs may not use the same python interpreter or virtual enviroment as the one you used when running `pip`.